vmware-tanzu/community-edition/docs/site/content/docs/sample.md

 ## Procedure

-1. If you are deploying to a workload cluster, switch configuration context to the target workload cluster.
+1. Switch context to the target workload or unmanaged cluster.

     ```sh
-    kubectl config use-context <WORKLOAD-CLUSTER-NAME>
+    kubectl config use-context <CLUSTER-NAME>
     ```

     For example: